About the Straight to Teaching QTS preparation course

 If you’re approved for a tuition fee loan, the money will be paid directly to Tes Institute.
 Loans for living expenses are paid to you once your programme starts, either in one lump sum, or in regular instalments to help you manage your finances.

-Please note, Tes Institute is not regulated by the Financial Services Authority and the guidance provided does not constitute financial advice.
-Independent advice should be sought where appropriate.
+Please note, Tes Institute is not regulated by the Financial Conduct Authority and is not Authorised to provide financial advice.
+You may wish to seek Independent Advice from a suitably qualified individual.

 How to apply